 - How your particular roaster reacts when the coffee is introduced to the roaster, this comes from experience.

-- Coffee you are roasting, the higher grown the harder the bean and the higher the charge temperature, low grown softer coffees you can reduce the charge temperature.
+- The coffee you are roasting, the higher grown the harder the bean and the higher the charge temperature, low grown softer coffees you can reduce the charge temperature.

 - The current moisture content of the green unroasted bean.